Lebanon at the Paralympics

+Lebanon made its Paralympic Games début at the 1960 Summer Paralympics in Rome, Italy with one athlete, Nizar Bissat, who competed in archery and in swimming.

-Lebanon made its Paralympic Games début at the 2000 Summer Paralympics in Sydney, sending just two male representatives to compete in sprinting (T44 category).
+The country reappeared at 2000 Summer Paralympics in Sydney, sending just two male representatives to compete in sprinting (T44 category).
 Hussein Ghandour was a non-starter in his race, while Mahmoud Habbal failed to complete his.
 Lebanon was absent from the 2004 Games, but returned in 2008, with a single competitor: Edward Maalouf, in cycling.
 Maalouf entered two events, and won bronze in each of them.

 Lebanon has never taken part in any of the Winter Paralympics.